-In the Nidana or Diagnosis of Hindu medical books it appears to define and distinguish symptoms with great accuracy.
+In the Nidana or Diagnosis of Hindu medical books, it appears to define and distinguish symptoms with great accuracy.
 The Hindus had paid great attention to regimen and diet, and there are a number of works on the food and general treatment suited to the complaint, or favourable to the operation of the medicine administered.
 This branch of work is entitled as Pathyapathya.

 After Diagnosis, the Chikitsa, or medical treatment of diseases was introduced.
 In Chikitsa the subject are a variety of compositions, containing much absurdity with much that is of value.
 Then is the Rasavidya, or Pharmacy, in which they are most deficient.

-The duties of the Asvins were to treat the gods and demons when they are wounded after the war and conflict between them.
-The Asvins was designated to give chirurgical aid to the wounded gods and demons.
+The duties of the Asvins were to treat the gods and demons when they were wounded after the war and there was conflict between them.
+The Asvins were designated to give chirurgical aid to the wounded gods and demons.
 The meaning of these legendary absurdities is clear enough, and is conformable to the tenor of all history.

 Man, in the semi barbarous state, if not more subject to external injuries than internal disease, was at least more likely to seek remedies for the former.
 These were obvious to his senses, than to imagine the means of relieving the latter, whose nature he could so little comprehend.